frankibem/sumo-control/README.md

 # Sumo Control
+**Update:** I'm having to work on a different project for my master's so this will be indefinitely suspended.
+I hope to return to it in future.

 My plan is to train a Jumping Sumo minidrone from Parrot to navigate a track using reinforcement learning.
 This project will be divided into several stages:

 - [x] Implement the ARSDK3 protocol in python to allow me control the drone directly via a PC and stream video as well